okh252/Olivia-Holmes/README.md

 ### Power BI Training
-[_Analyzing and Visualizing Data_](https://courses.edx.org/courses/course-v1:Microsoft+DAT207x+2T2019/course/) via edx.org gives users an introduction about the endless possibilities with this Microsoft service.
+[_Analyzing and Visualizing Data_](https://courses.edx.org/courses/course-v1:Microsoft+DAT207x+2T2019/course/) via edx.org gives me an introduction about the endless possibilities with this Microsoft service.
 It involves multiple labs and videos to gain knowledge over the features of Power BI Desktop and Power BI Online.
-Users learned everything from accessing data from different sources to creating visualizations in reports and dashboards.
+I learned everything from accessing data from different sources such as Microsoft Excel or Azure Databases, to creating visualizations in reports and dashboards.
 Specifically, I learned how to utilize the measure tool to derive data and then create meaningful diagrams to allow for ease of decision making.

 <details>
 <summary> Training Videos and Labs Completed </summary>
   <ul><li> Power BI Desktop Data Transformations </li>
-    - Focused on imrpving data quality in order to make meaningful visualations <br>
+    - Focused on improving data quality in order to make meaningful visualations <br>
-    - Included typifying columnns, sliptting columns, and merging queries
+    - Included typifying columnns, splitting columns, and merging queries
   <li> Power BI Desktop Modeling  </li>
     - Emphasized how to utilize tables and data relationships <br>
     - Learned how to utilize the measure function for data to improve quality <br>